dita-cyber/SOC-L2-Interview-Prep/README.md

 **•	IDA Pro:** Used in static malware analysis.
 It is a disassembler and debugger that helps reverse engineers analyze the code structure and logic of a binary without executing it, enabling them to understand the functionality of malware.<br/>

 **•	Ghidra:** Also used in static malware analysis.
 It is a reverse engineering tool that provides capabilities for disassembling, decompiling, and analyzing binaries to understand the code's behavior and logic without execution.<br/>

+Step by Step approach for binary analysis:

+Perform initial assessment analyzing the file type and format and determine which type of binary it is (e.g., executable, library) and format (e.g., PE for Windows, ELF for Linux).
+Followed by static analysis via hash calculation and analysis against OSINT databases like VirusTotal.
+Analyze file header and metadata inspection
+Another option is to use a disassembler like IDA Pro or Ghidra allowing to inspect the logic without executing it A more advanced option is to perform dynamic analysis via behavioral investigation via sandbox execution, process monitoring,	network traffic analysis.
+Using a debugger also could give insights on runtime behavior and to trace function calls, like identifing dlls that were injected into a process.
+Moreover, memory analysis is another option to inspect the memory of the running process using tools like Volatility to uncover hidden data or injected code.

+Additional information:

+PE (Portable Executable) and ELF (Executable and Linkable Format) are file formats used by Windows and Linux operating systems, respectively, to store executable binaries, libraries, and other related data.
+These formats define how the system loads and executes programs.

+The PE format is used for executables (.exe), object code, and DLLs (Dynamic Link Libraries) on Windows.
+It includes headers and sections that define the binary's layout and behavior.

+ELF (Executable and Linkable Format) for Linux is used for executables, object files, shared libraries, and core dumps on Unix-like systems, including Linux.

+Detecting a suspicious PE or ELF file involves analyzing indicators that deviate from typical behavior or characteristics expected of benign executables.
+Here are examples for each format that might raise suspicion:

+**•	Unexpected or Unknown Source**
+**•	Executable in Unexpected Locations**
+**•	Abnormal File Attributes**
+**•	Packers and Obfuscation**
+**•	Suspicious API calls**
+**•	Unexpected network connections**
+**•	Establish persistence by modifying the registry or creating scheduled tasks / cron jobs**

 ____

 **SMB**